Cc618/Feature-Changer/README.md

 The target and the output are passed through a pretrained VGG19 network and MSE losses between the first three VGG layers are summed to produce the total loss.
-For the PGAE model, this loss is used only for 'high resolution' layers with a size of at least 32x32px (otherwise, MSE is used).
+For the PGAE model, this loss is used only for 'high resolution' layers with a size of at least 32x32 px (otherwise, MSE is used).
 This has been implemented thanks to [this repo](https://github.com/ku2482/vae.pytorch) (MIT license).

 ### Results